 Freerange Little Prints

-Freerange Press is calling for submissions for original, imaginative and interesting children’s books, based around our journal topics, which explore themes responding to life for an urbanized humanity (the city, politics, design, art, pirates).
+We are looking for original, imaginative and interesting children’s books, based around our journal topics, which explore themes responding to life for an urbanized humanity (the city, politics, design, art, pirates).
 We want to make books that both kids and adults love, that encourage a shared reading experience, as well as exploration and discovery.

 We are looking for a combination of great language and illustrations/visual material in the following categories: